keystonejs/keystone/docs/api/access-control.md

 ## Admin UI display & forms

-You are able to control which fields are available within the Admin UI indpendently of the access control options (but access control still governs the final data displayed / mutated, see _[GraphQL access control](#graphql-access-control)_).
+You are able to control which fields are available within the Admin UI independently of the access control options (but access control still governs the final data displayed / mutated, see _[GraphQL access control](#graphql-access-control)_).

 Given a list configured like so: